Federal Skilled Worker Program

-- Work experience must be obtained in Canada within 3 years prior to submit the Application of Invitation.
+- Work experience must be obtained in Canada within 3 years prior to submitting the Application of Invitation.

-- Skilled work experience must fall under NOC skill level A, B or O, or TEER 0, 1, 2, 3 as per update NOC program.
+- Skilled work experience must fall under TEER 0, 1, 2 or 3 as per updated Canadian National Occupation Classification (NOC).

 - Legally obtained work experience.

-- Part-time work experience with full-time study could not be counted for this program.
+- Self-employment & Part-time work experience with full-time study could not be counted for this program.

 - Minimum of CLB (Canadian Language Benchmark) 7 is necessary for an approved French or English language test for TEER 0 or Teer 1 jobs.

-- However, CLB 5 is acceptable with certain NOC’s.
+- However, CLB 5 is acceptable with TEER 2 or TEER 3 jobs.

 - Applicant must intend to live in any province other than Quebec.